AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When processing geometry cells, the cached datastructures can be applied efficiently, for example, to interpolate fluxes from face centers to face centroids in cut cells.
+Two stencil types are available for computing the gradients at the EB for diffusive fluxes, and they are selected as follows:

+* ``ebd.boundary_grad_stencil_type = 0``: Quadratic stencil (default).
+On poorly resolved geometries, this stencil may reach into covered cells, in which case the simulation will
+  fail with a warning.
+See `Johansen and Collela <https://doi.org/10.1006/jcph.1998.5965>`_ for further details.

+* ``end.boundary_grad_stencil_type = 1``: Least-squares stencil.
+See `Anderson and Bonhaus <https://doi.org/10.1016/0045-7930(94)90023-X>`_ for further details.

 .. include:: /geometry/geometry_init.rst